 How to get to Lombok

-For those arriving from outside Indonesia, there are direct flights from Singapore, Kuala Lumpur, South Korea and Guangzhou.
-And in February 2019, a new route from Perth to Lombok will open.
-Additional routes are expected in the next six to nine months from Hong Kong, Beijing, Australia and the Middle East.
+The new Lombok International Airport offers direct flights from several international destinations such as Singapore, Kuala Lumpur, South Korea and Guangzhou.
+In 2019, a new route from Perth to Lombok will open, and more routes are expected from Hong Kong, Beijing, Australia and the Middle East in the next few months.

 The best time to visit